-Education Code Section 47607(b)(4) directs school districts to determine renewal eligibility on the basis of whether a charter school's academic performance is "at least equal to the academic performance of the public schools that the charter school pupils would otherwise have been required to attend . . . ."
-To that end, our team identified each of the 105 schools that LAUSD would otherwise have required our students to attend (our analysis below refers to these schools as "LAUSD-assigned" schools).
-We then aggregated the CAASPP results of these LAUSD-assigned schools to derive a composite percentage of students meeting or exceeding standards in ELA and math.
-By this measure, our school's performance in math and ELA shines again.
+In addition to comparisons with demographically similar schools, Education Code Section 47607(b)(4) calls on school districts to determine renewal eligibility on the basis of whether a charter school's academic performance is "at least equal to the academic performance of the public schools that the charter school pupils would otherwise have been required to attend" To address this renewal criteria, we identified each of the 66 LAUSD-assigned schools that our students would otherwise attend.
+We then aggregated the CAASPP results of those LAUSD-assigned schools to derive a composite percentage of students meeting or exceeding standards in ELA and math.
+We believe that comparing our students' performance to the performance of their LAUSD-assigned schools is one of the fairest, most direct measures of renewal eligibility.
+The table below compares KIPP Ignite's 2018-19 CAASPP results to the 2017-18 CAASPP results of LAUSD-assigned schools that our students would otherwise attend (comparing different years is not ideal, but LAUSD's 2017-18 CAASPP results are the most data available to the public):

-Table 1f below compares the percentage of KIPP Comienza student groups who met or exceeded CAASPP ELA standards in 2017-18 to their peers at LAUSD-assigned schools: